 The YN-622C allow full Remote Manual Power Control, as well as HSS, and ETTL from the Canon camera flash control menu (requires camera with flash control menu and compatible flashes).

-They are similar to the existing Pixel Kings but with a few major advantages, they allow ETTL Ratios, and they have a pass through style hotshoe on top which allows flash on camera use in ETTL or Manual.
-Not to mention a focus assist light that works quite well.
-As well as being transceivers which allows for back up transmitter units.
-And build is as good if not better than the Kings, all this for a considerably lower price.
+The YN-622C allow ETTL Ratios, and they have a pass through style hotshoe on top which allows flash on camera use in ETTL or Manual.
+As well as a basic focus assist light which works reasonably well.

-YongNuo also have the advantage of having a bunch of their own inexpensive compatible flash units, even a new HSS version the YN-568EX already selling at $180 and lower.
+YongNuo also have the advantage of having a bunch of their own inexpensive compatible flash units, even a HSS version in the YN-568EX II already selling at $105 and lower.

 So far all indications are very good, everything seems to be working as advertised.
-No misfires or random fires and range is similar to the Pixel Kings around 50-60 meters (or more sometimes), which is generally a lot more than enough.
+No misfires or random fires and range is around 50-60 meters (and sometimes more line of sight), which is generally enough.

-I had one small issue from the start where the camera would not go over x-sync without a HSS flash attached, but a quick email to the YN engineer solved that in no time with a quick factory reset of the triggers, and no problems since.
+I had one small issue from the start where the camera would not go over x-sync without a HSS flash attached, though a quick factory reset of the triggers resolved that, and no problems since.
 Note – If you ever do have an issue, or suspect lack of compatibility with a camera or flash etc try the Factory Reset.

 The only issues I noticed otherwise were the test fire button is not so easy to feel for on the side of the case, and you can easily bump the channel button instead putting the Tx off channel accidentally.
 I’m going to stick something onto the test button just so its raised a little and I can feel where it is easily.

-The other thing is the locking rings are far too small (similar to the Kings and many Pixel products) and it can be hard to tighten and loosen on the camera sometimes.
+The other thing is the locking rings are far too small and it can be hard to tighten and loosen on the camera sometimes.
 The 622C case is also flat on top which is not friendly to locking ring access on the pass through shoe either.
-That seems ok with most flash units, but placing a Pixel trigger on top for example, which also has a tiny locking ring as well, is almost impossible to access (at least with my big fingers).
+That seems ok with most flash units, but placing another trigger on top for example, also with a small locking ring, is almost impossible to access.

 GREAT FEATURES –